kapawlak/128A_Remote/lab4-RC/lab4.md

 ::: Figure:Figure
 ![capacitor charge/discharge plot](imgs/2.png)
 :::
-Before the switch is closed, the capacitor initially begins without charge and thus carries 0 voltage.
-At the instant the switch is closed, the charging process begins, and charges start to build up on the plates.
-The voltage, however, cannot change instantaneously.
-At this moment, because there is no charge on the plates, it is easy for charges to pass through.
-Therefore, the greatest amount of current flows at this first instant.
+Before the switch is closed, the capacitor initially begins without charge and thus carries no voltage.
+At the instant the switch is closed, the charging process begins, and charge begins to build up on the plates.
+The voltage, however, cannot change instantaneously!

-######
+At this moment, because there is no charge on the plates, it is easy for charge to accumulate.
+The greatest amount of current flows at this first instant.
 As the current flows, the capacitor becomes charged, and its voltage builds up gradually.
-As the capacitor’s voltage increases, the voltage on the resistor decreases.
-By  Ohm&rsquo;s Law, this means that less current flows through the resistor.
-Recall that the same current goes through all elements in series.
-Thus, less current through the resistor results in slower charging of the capacitor.
+As the capacitor’s voltage increases, and hence has more charge, it becomes harder to add charge: gradually the current slows.
+Consequently, by Ohm's law, the voltage across the resistor decreases --- recall that the same current goes through all elements in series.
-######
+####

 The charging process continues as the voltage on the capacitor asymptotically approaches that of the power source.
 At this point, the current decreases to 0, and voltage on the resistor goes to 0 as shown on the figure above.
+######

+**As a rough analogy**, this entire process is much like  people walking down a hallway and packing into an elevator--- it's easiest to board the elevator when it is nearly empty.
+As it fills up, people have to move around and squeeze together to fit new people, slowing and eventually stopping the boarding process.
+At this point, the flow of people down the hallway stops once the elevator is full, as the queue for the next one.

+######

 ::: Question
 Why does the greatest amount of current flow initially?
 Why does it decrease as time passes?